How to make a Cross Stitch Christmas Tree Ornament

 You could of course use the design to make an ornament in many other ways, not just this one.

-Remember click here for the 2020 design for free, and the red reindeer design is part of a set of 18 designs available from my Etsy shop here.
+Remember click here for the cross stitch design for several years for free, and the red reindeer design is part of a set of 18 designs available from my Etsy shop here.

 update: